-Mainly due to historical events, the 12 European Union countries located on or between the Adriatic, Baltic and Black seas – Austria, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia (also known as the Three Seas countries) – remain surrounded by the emerging, on the east, and developed countries, on the west, thereby becoming an attractive region for investments.
-Although the Three Seas countries are economically stable, they require substantial investment in infrastructure in order to reach the present level of development within the Western European countries.
-According to the recent studies, the region requires an investment of EUR 650 billion – most specifically, in the sectors of energy, transport and digital infrastructure.
+Mainly due to historical events, the EU member countries located on or between the Adriatic, Baltic and Black seas (also knowns as the Three Seas countries) remain surrounded by the emerging, on the east, and developed countries, on the west, thereby becoming an attractive region for investments.
+Although economically stable, the Three Seas countries require substantial investment in infrastructure in order to reach the present level of development in Western Europe.
+According to the recent studies, this region requires an investment of EUR 650 billion – most specifically, in the sectors of energy, transport and digital infrastructure.
 Furthermore, investment in these sectors is particularly important as a result of the war in Ukraine, and the effectiveness of assistance and facilitation of the country’s post-war reconstruction and cross-border cooperation.

 * Our member firms cooperate on a case-by-case and non-exclusive basis, thereby enabling the full optimization of their respective legal expertise and client services.